RedisGrafana/grafana-redis-datasource/README.md

 ## Run

-Project consists `docker-compose.yml` to start Redis with RedisTimeSeries module and Grafana 7.0
+Project provides `docker-compose.yml` to start Redis with RedisTimeSeries module and Grafana 7.0

 ### Update port for Grafana in `docker-compose.yml`